servactory/servactory.com/docs/guide/exceptions/failure.md

 ### Method `fail!`

-Designed to describe custom errors.
+Describes custom errors.

-The `fail!` method allows you to pass the error text, additional information through the `meta` attribute, and also allows you to specify `type`.
+The `fail!` method accepts error text, additional information via `meta`, and optional `type`.

-By default, `type` is `base`, but you can pass any value for further processing.
+By default, `type` is `base`.
+Pass any value for custom processing.

-When calling a service through the `call!` method, an exception with the class `Servactory::Exceptions::Failure` will be thrown.
+Calling via `.call!` throws a `Servactory::Exceptions::Failure` exception.
-When calling a method via the `call` method, the error will be logged and available in the `Result`.
+Calling via `.call` logs the error and makes it available in `Result`.

 #### Examples